-Since our IPO, and through December 31, 2015, we raised approximately \$454.0 million in net proceeds from additional offerings of common stock and issued shares of common stock valued at approximately \$288.4 million on behalf of AIV Holdings for exchanged units.
+Since our IPO, and through December 31, 2016, we raised approximately \$533.1 million in net proceeds from additional offerings of common stock and issued shares valued at approximately \$288.4 million on behalf of AIV Holdings for exchanged units.
 We acquired from the Predecessor Operating Company units of the Predecessor Operating Company equal to the number of shares of our common stock sold in the additional offerings.

-On September 25, 2015, we completed a public offering of 5,750,000 shares of common stock (including 750,000 shares of common stock that were issued pursuant to the full exercise of the option granted to the underwriters to purchase additional shares) at a public offering price of \$14.14 per share, which resulted in net proceeds of \$79.4 million.
-Steven B. Klinsky, the Chairman of our board of directors, purchased 500,000 shares in this offering at the public offering price.
+On October 28, 2016, we completed a public offering of 5,750,000 shares of common stock (including 750,000 shares of common stock that were issued pursuant to the full exercise of the option granted to the underwriters to purchase additional shares) at a public offering price of \$13.50 per share.
+The Investment Adviser paid all of the underwriters' sales load and an additional supplemental payment of \$0.25 per share, which reflects the difference between the public offering price of \$13.50 per share and the net proceeds of \$13.75 per share.
+All payments made by the Investment Adviser are not subject to reimbursement by us.
+We received net proceeds from this offering of approximately \$79.1 million.